awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

 Update an Email Template
 ========================

-To change the content for a specific email template including the subject line, HTML body, and plain text use the :SES-api:`UpdateTemplate <API_UpdadteTemplate>`operation.
+To change the content for a specific email template including the subject line, HTML body, and plain text, use the :SES-api:`UpdateTemplate <API_UpdadteTemplate>` operation.

 **Imports**